pydantic/pydantic/docs/usage/schema.md

 ## Schema customization

-You can customize the generated `$ref` JSON location, the definitions will still be in the key `definitions` and you can still get them from there, but the references will point to your defined prefix instead of the default.
+You can customize the generated `$ref` JSON location: the definitions are always stored under the key `definitions`, but a specified prefix can be used for the references.

-This is useful if you need to extend or modify JSON Schema default definitions location, e.g. with OpenAPI:
+This is useful if you need to extend or modify the JSON Schema default definitions location.
+E.g. with OpenAPI:

 ```py
 {!./examples/schema3.py!}